twineworks/ruby-for-pentaho-kettle/README.md

 ## Where do I report bugs and issues?
 Just open [issues](https://github.com/twineworks/ruby-for-pentaho-kettle/issues) on github.

-## What about Ruby Gems?
+## What about ruby gems?
-You can use Ruby Gems, absolutely.
-As long as [JRuby](https://github.com/jruby/jruby) likes the gem, which usually means that the gem it has no unsupported native bindings, you may use gems as with any other ruby program.
-You can define where your `gem_home` is on a per-step basis or globally.
+You can use ruby gems.
+As long as [JRuby](https://github.com/jruby/jruby) likes the gem, which usually means that the gem has no unsupported native bindings, you may use gems as with any other ruby program.
+You can define where your `gem_home` is on a per-step basis or globally through the kettle variable `RUBY_GEM_HOME`.

 By default the plugin uses `<plugin-dir>/gems` as its gems directory.
 Here's an example for maintaining your gems at the default location: